christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 > @timpanaro2005genesis

-(This book is out of print and almost impossible to buy on the secondary market.
+Timpanaro traces the development of the method now associated with Lachmann's name.
+One irony: Lachmann is neither the first to develop the method now associated with his name nor does his work provide good example of the method in practice.

-The University of Chicago Press brought the volume out in 2006 and I can't even find a reference to it on the Press's website.)
+(Most's translation of the book is out of print and almost impossible to buy on the secondary market.
+The University of Chicago Press brought the volume out recently, in 2006, and yet I can't even find a reference to it on the Press's website.
+No electronic edition has been made available to the public by the press, and indeed perhaps doing so would undercut the rationale for the high price of the original volume aimed at academic libraries.
+Depending on the vagaries of fortune, the long term cultural survival of the volume may depend on an illegal reproduction of the book that can sometimes be found on the internet.
+Does an academic press exist to disseminate knowledge, even as a secondary goal?)

 Introductions to the practice of textual criticism include: